 Secondly, I also wanted some research behind it.
-I didn’t want to be one of those self-help writers that write another cheesy post on ’10 steps to feel better about yourself today’.
+I didn’t want to be one of those self-help writers that publishes another cheesy post on ’10 steps to feel better about yourself today’.

 How is genuine self-esteem is actually generated?
 Why do some people feel like a fraud and why some people feel like a king?
-Why some people feel deserving of things in their life, and some people struggle with it?
-Why do some people boast of things they never did accomplish, and are perfectly fine with not doing so?
+Why some people feel inherently deserving of success in their life whilst some people struggle with it?
+Can unhealthy self esteem lead to people boasting of things they never did accomplish?

-Initially, I bought the idea of willpower, after all, with psychological studies that showed that the environment shapes behaviour, as opposed to willpower.
-However, I, later on, bought into the argument of childhood development: the Freudian approach.
+Initially, I bought the idea of willpower, after all, there are psychological studies that showed that the environment shapes behaviour, as opposed to willpower.
+However, I, later on, bought into the argument of childhood development: a more Freudian approach.

 I’ll argue that high performance boils down to multiple variables, from the environment and your childhood experiences.
 I’ll also argue that self-esteem is a key fundamental of all high-performance behavior.
 Your behaviour boils down to one’s self-esteem.
 How much you believe you’re worth, deep down.
 Self-esteem leads to courage and eventually leads to an expanded life.

-If you believe you’re worth it, you’ll have higher expectations of both of yourself, and others, you’ll have stronger boundaries, you do not take shit from anybody, including yourself.
+If you believe you’re worth it, you’ll have higher expectations of both of yourself, and others.
+You’ll have stronger boundaries.

 The issues also come often in two main spectrums: you either had it too tough or had it too easy.
 Hence, you lack true self-esteem.